 - The completion fee – you can pay at the point of completion or add it up to your mortgage

-As per most equity release companies, these costs can add to about £1,500-£3,500.
-You might also have to pay extra expenses if you decide to make ‘early repayment charges.’
+As per most equity release companies, this expense can add to about £1,500-£3,500.
+You might also have to pay extra if you decide to make ‘early repayment charges.’

-Therefore, before you take out a lifetime mortgage, be sure that you understand the costs you will have to cover and get the right advice from your adviser.
+Therefore, before you take out a lifetime mortgage, be sure that you understand the dues you will have to cover and get the right advice from your adviser.

-Seven out of ten equity release consumers choose lifetime mortgage plans.
-It is because of the flexible add-on elements these schemes factor in.
+Seven out of ten equity release consumers choose lifetime mortgage.
+It is because of the flexible add-on elements these plans factor in.

-Typically, lifetime mortgage products feature the basic roll-up plan, which involves taking out a lump sum of tax-free equity, and you don’t make any monthly repayments.
+Typically, these products feature the basic roll-up plan, which involves taking out a lump sum of no tax equity, and you don’t make any mensual repayment.
 The resulting balance builds up (compounds) over time, but then again can be offset by the possibly accumulating value of your estate.

-There are several lifetime mortgage schemes, all which provide you with a range of features that are designed to meet your needs:
+There are several, all which provide you with a range of features that are designed to meet your needs:

 1. Enhanced Lifetime Mortgages

-Very similar to the standard lifetime mortgage, this option is dependent on your health and lifestyle conditions.
+Very similar to the standard one, this option is dependent on your health and lifestyle.

-This type of plan, if you qualify, allows you to borrow more money and at a lower interest rate.
-In both cases, your plan provider uses the life expectancy rate to calculate the maximum amount of equity you can release and what amount of the lower interest rate you will pay in the long-run.
+This type, if you qualify, allows you to borrow more money and at a lower usury remuneration.
+In both cases, your provider uses the life expectancy rate to calculate the maximum equity you can release and the lower interest remuneration you will pay in the long-run.

 2. Voluntary Payment Plans

-It’s a new market innovation and allows for ad-hoc repayments to the loan amount.
+It is a new market innovation and allows for ad-hoc repayments to the loan.
 It enables you to make payments of up to 15% of the initial amount you unlock every year with no penalties.

 3. Interest-Only Lifetime Mortgages

-Monthly repayments reversed the workings of unconventional equity release schemes.
-With interest-only lifetime mortgages, however, you get to repay the interest and maintain a level balance.
+Monthly repayments reversed the workings of unconventional equity release.
+With this, however, you get to repay the usury and sustain a level balance.

 4. Drawdown Lifetime Mortgaes

-A drawdown lifetime mortgage offers you a cash reserve facility from which you are free to take cash withdrawals as and when you need to.
+It offers you a cash reserve from which you can take cash withdrawals as and when you need to.

-It means that you have access to cash but are only charged interest on the money when you use it.
+It means that you have access to cash but are only charged usury on the money when you use it.
 Think of it a bit like an overdraft facility.
-It’s available if you need it, and you only pay if you use it.
-If you’re looking to take several capital withdrawals, this might be an excellent option for you.
+It is available if you need it, and you only pay if you use it.
+If you’re looking to take several withdrawal, this might be an excellent option for you.

-To get more information on these, make sure you read through the guide on ‘Types of Lifetime Mortgages’.
+To get more information on these, make sure to see guide on ‘Types of Lifetime Mortgages’.

 The Benefits of a Lifetime Mortgage

-The popularity of lifetime mortgages is increasing every year, and it’s due to its incredible benefits.
-They include:
+The popularity of lifetime mortgages is increasing every year, and it is due to its incredible benefits.
+They comprise:

 - It helps you control your debt.
-With the ‘no negative guarantee,’ you will never owe your plan provider more than the value of your property despite the amount you decide to unlock.
+With the ‘no negative guarantee,’ you will never owe your provider more than the value of your property despite how much you like to unlock.

-- You get to live in your home rent-free.
-You also have the freedom to move to another home, as long as the new house meets the conditions stipulated out by your provider – your lifetime mortgage will move with you.
+- You get to live in your home with no rent.
+You may move to another home, if the new house meets the conditions stipulated out by your broker – your lifetime mortgage will move with you.

-- You get the financial freedom to use the tax-free capital you unlock as you please.
+- You get the financial freedom to use the no tax capital you unlock as you please.

-- You have the choices, and you can pick the one that suits you best.
-You can opt to release as little as £10,000 tax-free, with more in the reserve facility for future purposes.
-You can also decide to either pick the variable or fixed lifetime mortgage rates option depending on the provider.
+- You have the options, and you can select the one that suits you best.
+You can opt to release as little as £10,000 with no tax, with more in the reserve facility for future purposes.
+You can also get to select either the fixed lifetime mortgage rate option depending on the broker.

 Is it Secure?